atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

   * Public tier
   * Private tier
 * 3 subnets for each tier.
-* Subnet are mapped across 3 Availability Zone (AZ).
+* Subnets are mapped across 3 Availability Zone (AZ).

 To keep things simple, you can size the subnets identically.